stanimirovn/docs-redis/index.html.md

 ## Example Application

-To help your application developers get started with Redis for Pivotal CF, we have provided an example application, which can be [downloaded here](https://github.com/pivotal-cf/cf-redis-example-app/archive/master.zip).
+To help your application developers get started with Redis for PCF, we have provided an example application, which can be [downloaded here](https://github.com/pivotal-cf/cf-redis-example-app/archive/master.zip).

 ## Feedback

-Please provide any bugs, feature requests, or questions to [the Pivotal CF Feedback list](mailto:pivotal-cf-feedback@pivotal.io).
+Please provide any bugs, feature requests, or questions to [the Pivotal Cloud Foundry Feedback list](mailto:pivotal-cf-feedback@pivotal.io).

 ## Version

 This product is based on Redis version 2.8.19.

 ## Further Reading